-If you have severe side effects, or if you have any problems that don’t go away soon after you are vaccinated, tell your doctor or another healthcare professional right away.
+More serious side effects can rarely occur in some people, and might include heart problems, nerve problems, and blood clots.
+If you have severe side effects, such as chest pain, or if you have any problems that don’t go away soon after you are vaccinated, tell your doctor or another healthcare professional right away.

 After you have the vaccine

-Having the vaccine can reduce your chance of becoming seriously ill with COVID-19.
+Having the vaccine might not stop you from being infected with the virus.
+But it can reduce your chance of becoming seriously ill with COVID-19.

 But the vaccines take time to work.
 So you might not be protected for up to two weeks after your first dose of the vaccine.
 The best protection comes after you have had both doses.